 Rare, serious side effects include: Nervous system reactionSevere allergic reactionOrgan failure

-The vaccine should not be given to: Infants aged six months or younger—In rare cases when your 6-8 month-old baby must travel to high-risk areas, talk to the doctor about the vaccine.People over the age of 60 are at higher risk for serious complications.
-If you are traveling to an area of yellow fever risk, consult an infectious disease specialist to find out if vaccination is a good choice for you.
+The vaccine should not be given to: Infants aged 6 months or younger—In rare cases when your 6-8 month-old baby must travel to high-risk areas, talk to the doctor about the vaccine.People over the age of 60 are at higher risk for serious complications.
+If you are traveling to a high-risk area, consult an infectious disease specialist to find out if vaccination is a good choice for you.

 Are severely allergic to eggs, chicken, or gelatin

 Have a disease that weakens the immune system, such as